 The Temple was actually built next to the King’s Palace.

-It has many unique things inside it such as movable bronze basin, ten lampstands, and the table for the bread of the presence which was made of gold.
+It has many unique things inside it, such as a movable bronze basin, ten lampstands, and the table for the bread of the presence, which was made of gold.

 All in all, King Solomon spared no expense for the temple’s creation.

 Apart from ordering cedar wood, he commanded his workers to build the foundation of it with hew stone.

 It was his aim to attach the name of God with the temple and make all people know His name and revere Him.